Google Nexus 9

 Notes: Note globale: 84%

-Source: Pocketnow Anglais EN→FR Archive.org version
+Source: Pocketnow EN→FR Archive.org version

 So is the Nexus 9 worth buying?
 Yes – but not at this price point.
 In our view, unless you’re a developer or a true die-hard stock Android lover, $399 is just too much to pay for the compromises we’re seeing in design, storage, and (to a lesser degree) performance.
 Google’s fully within its rights to reposition the Nexus family as a higher-end offering and charge more money accordingly, but it needs to deliver a truly exemplary product to justify that.
 The Nexus 9 is adequate, but exemplary it is not.